 An increasingly complex world brings with it more complex problems and requires a complex and global consciousness to solve them.
 In order to master the challenges of today and tomorrow, wise leaders and companies of integrity are needed.
 Organizations who cultivate a conscious approach to themselves and their stakeholders.
 Our mission is to support and accelerate the growth of awareness among humanity and organizations.
 Our experience in this work has taught us some basic principles that are listed below.

 The most important part at the beginning of any collaboration is to find out what the coachee needs in order to comprehensively fulfill his task in the world.
-That's why we start each collaboration with a Chemistry Meeting to find out if and how a coaching can take place.
-We create an informal assessment which allows us to decide which of our coaches will take the lead and whether additional coaches will be involved.
+That's why we start each collaboration with a Chemistry Meeting to find out if and how a coaching should take place.
+We create an informal assessment and can then decide which of our coaches will take the lead and whether additional coaches will be involved.
 From this follows our offer.
-During the Chemistry Meeting, we also give the coachee concrete insights into our methodology in order to show what he is getting involved in.
+During the Chemistry Meeting, we also give the coachee concrete insight into our methodology in order to show what he is getting involved in.
 Years of experience enable us to identify obstacles and growth potential at the first meeting.